 Compost = Life

-For your soil, there is no better ingredient than compost, whether you till it into your garden beds or use it as mulch around shrubs and trees, it is considered essential to organic and sustainable food production.
-Once it’s in the soil, finished compost—or humus—increases fertility, adds both micro- and macronutrients, buffers pH, prevents diseases, and improves soil structure.
+For your soil, there is no more powerful ingredient than compost.
+Whether you till it into your garden beds or use it as mulch around shrubs and trees, it is considered essential to organic and sustainable food production.
+Once it’s in the soil, finished compost—or humus—increases fertility, adds both micro- and macronutrients, buffers pH, prevents diseases, breaks down toxins, and improves soil structure.

 There are many different kinds of compost bins to fit every living situation: simple pallet bins, tumblers that make turning the compost easy, towers for urban yards and small spaces, and even worm composters that will make fast, odorless work of all your table scraps in the space under your kitchen sink.
-Select the bin style that works for you, and install it near the garden, away from your house.
+Select the bin style that works for you, and if it is an outdoor model, install it near the garden, away from your house.